zjzsliyang/CSAW-HackML-2020/README.md

 python3 mad_outlier_detection.py $model_name
 ```

-### 3. Prune Backdoored Model
+### 3. Prune Backdoored Model & Evaluate

 You can also skip the prune part by downloading the pruned models from [here](https://drive.google.com/drive/folders/1OXLFlGVqfFy6Lq22Qz5pLmWmRViv-OLD?usp=sharing) and still run the following code to see the result.
+Note that currently we can not evaluate `anonymous_2` and `multi_trigger_multi_target` since dataset missing or make no sense in `multi_trigger_multi_target` part.

 ```shell
 python3 prune_model.py $model_name
 ```

 ## III.
 Validation Data